It’s time to celebrate another load of creators in the Japan space, something I absolutely love doing!

 But if that takes a little longer than planned, I don’t think anyone here will mind, Greg!

 Videos: 1,258 (As of February 2022)

 Who should watch it: Otaku and Manga addicts

 If you want to know anything about Anime or Manga, I honestly doubt you’ll need any other YouTube channel than ‘The Anime Man’.

-Good friends with both CDawgVA and Abroad in Japan, Joey, who lives in Tokyo, makes content on anime and Japanese based gaming topics.
+Good friends with both CDawgVA and Abroad in Japan, Joey, who lives in Tokyo, make content on anime and Japanese-based gaming topics.